 A geoprocessing Extent object.

-If the map type is 2D the extent returned will match the X, Y bounding box for the map frame.
+If the map type is 2D and unrotated, the extent returned will match the X, Y bounding box for the map view or map frame.
+If the map is rotated, the extent returned will be larger because a rotated envelope will have a larger extent than an un-rotated envelope.
 If the map type is 3D, the extent returned is based on the map view's heading, pitch, and roll values equal to 0.

 The following script will set the extent of a map frame named Yosemite National Park on a layout named Main Attractions at Yosemite National Park to match the extent of a layer named Ranger Stations.